TotalCross/totalcross/CONTRIBUTING.md

 About our standard:
 - The header (first line) is the only mandatory part of the commit message;
 - The body and footer are both optional but its use is highly encouraged;
+> The blank line separating the header from the body is critical, same for footer.
 - The header should contains:
   - A type:
     - Must be lowercase;
   - A subject:
     - Must be non capitalized;
     - Must omit any trailing punctuation.
-  - Must be limited to 80 characters or less;
+  - Must be limited to 80 characters or less (length = type + subject);
 - The body:
   - Must have a leading blank line;
   - Each line must be limited to 80 characters or less.